jackesna/mongo-perf/README.md

+# Fork Information

+This is a fork project form [MongoDB mongo-perf](https://github.com/mongodb/mongo-perf) project.
+The purpose is to restrict the testing database to specific one so we can test under a situation we don't have user permission to create new database.

 # MONGO-PERF:

 Mongo-perf (not to be confused with mongoperf) is a micro benchmarking tool for the MongoDB server.
 It measures throughput of commands with regards to the number of threads.